anapmendes/anapmendes/README.md

 📫 How to reach me: [anapsmendess@gmail.com](mailto:anapsmendess@gmail.com).

 #### About me
-I'm a Software QA Analyst and a software development teacher.
+I'm a Software QA Analyst and a Programming teacher.

 #### Experience
 - 👩‍💻 Software QA Analyst\